Magnetism: History

 Magnetism was first discovered in the ancient world when people noticed that lodestones, naturally magnetized pieces of the mineral magnetite, could attract iron.
-The word magnet comes from the Greek term μαγνῆτις λίθος magnētis lithos, "the Magnesian stone, lodestone."
-In ancient Greece, Aristotle attributed the first of what could be called a scientific discussion of magnetism to the philosopher Thales of Miletus, who lived from about 625 BC to about 545 BC.
+The word magnet comes from the Greek term μαγνῆτις λίθος magnētis lithos, "the Magnesian stone, lodestone".
+In ancient Greece, Aristotle attributed the first of what could be called a scientific discussion of magnetism to the philosopher Thales of Miletus, who lived from about 625 BCE to about 545 BCE.
 The ancient Indian medical text Sushruta Samhita describes using magnetite to remove arrows embedded in a person's body.

-In ancient China, the earliest literary reference to magnetism lies in a 4th-century BC book named after its author, Guiguzi.
+In ancient China, the earliest literary reference to magnetism lies in a 4th-century BCE book named after its author, Guiguzi.

-The 2nd-century BC annals, Lüshi Chunqiu, also notes:
+The 2nd-century BCE annals, Lüshi Chunqiu, also notes:

 "The lodestone makes iron approach; some (force) is attracting it."

 The earliest mention of the attraction of a needle is in a 1st-century work Lunheng (Balanced Inquiries): "A lodestone attracts a needle."

 The 11th-century Chinese scientist Shen Kuo was the first person to write—in the Dream Pool Essays—of the magnetic needle compass and that it improved the accuracy of navigation by employing the astronomical concept of true north.

 By the 12th century, the Chinese were known to use the lodestone compass for navigation.
 They sculpted a directional spoon from lodestone in such a way that the handle of the spoon always pointed south.

 Alexander Neckam, by 1187, was the first in Europe to describe the compass and its use for navigation.
 In 1269, Peter Peregrinus de Maricourt wrote the Epistola de magnete, the first extant treatise describing the properties of magnets.
 In 1282, the properties of magnets and the dry compasses were discussed by Al-Ashraf Umar II, a Yemeni physicist, astronomer, and geographer.

-Leonardo Garzoni's only extant work, the Due trattati sopra la natura, e le qualità della calamita, is the first known example of a modern treatment of magnetic phenomena.
+Leonardo Garzoni's only extant work, the Due trattati sopra la natura, e le qualità della calamita (Two treatises on the nature and qualities of the magnet), is the first known example of a modern treatment of magnetic phenomena.
 Written in years near 1580 and never published, the treatise had a wide diffusion.
 In particular, Garzoni is referred to as an expert in magnetism by Niccolò Cabeo, whose Philosophia Magnetica (1629) is just a re-adjustment of Garzoni's work.
 Garzoni's treatise was known also to Giovanni Battista Della Porta.